 Thompson’s Harbor State Park

 Despite two master plans that recommended everything from a lodge to a swimming pool, development of Thompson’s Harbor has been almost nonexistent since its dedication.
-For the most part the facilities at the park are limited to a trailhead parking area, two vault toilets, and a pair of rustic cabins that were added in 2009 and are available for rent.
+For the most part, the facilities at the park are limited to trailhead parking areas, two vault toilets, and a pair of rustic cabins that were added in 2009 and are available for rent.
 The park’s 6-mile trail system, partly composed of old two-tracks, is centered around three interconnecting loops ranging in length from 1.4 miles (Loop 2) to 2.6 miles (Loop 3) that can be easily combined for a 5.2-mile hike.

 Due to the limestone character of the land, the park's terrain includes whitish marl marshes, shallow lakes, and old shorelines of cobblestone that today are traversed by the trails.
 Wildlife ranges from more than 100 species of birds, including nesting eagles, to deer, coyotes, and even black bears.

 The limestone also makes mountain biking, disdained or prohibited in many fragile lakeshore parks, an ideal activity at Thompson's Harbor.
 Off-road cyclists for the most part bounce along the rocky terrain following a trail system that holds up well under knobby tires spinning along the shoreline.
 The ride at Thompson's Harbor may be jarring at times but the park makes for a level, non-technical ride that is extremely scenic.